Home Page > Camera Portraits

 Exposure Values (EVs) and Light Values (LVs)

-In order to understand how EV settings work, you must first be familiar with the concept of f-stops, and shutter speed settings.
+In order to understand how EV settings work, you must first be familiar with the concept of f-stop and shutter speed settings.

-Briefly the smaller the f-stop number, the larger is the aperture size it represents.
-Each aperture setting is either half or twice the size of its neighbour (so f/8 - for example - is half the size of f/5.6, and f/5.6 is twice the size of f/8).
+Briefly the smaller the f-stop number, the larger the aperture size it represents.
+Each aperture setting is either half or twice the size of its neighbour.

-Similarly, shutter speed steps are also either half or twice as fast as its neighbour (so 1/30th - for example - is twice as long as 1/60th, and 1/60th is half as long as 1/30th).
+Similarly, shutter speed steps are also either half or twice as fast as there neighbour.

 one stop change.

-The Exposure Value (EV) is therefore a numerical scale that represents a combination of a camera's shutter speeds and f-numbers, such that all combinations yield the same exposure have the same EV value.
+The Exposure Value (EV) is a numerical scale that represents a combination of a camera shutter speeds and f-numbers that yield the same level of exposure.